(AllOne sm logo)

 And on Monday I would put my red dress on.

-When I was younger, I remember my mom saying to me that when she died, it would be ok to feel sad, but the best thing I could do for her is to not feel sad too long, because although she would be dead, I would still be are still alive, and she wanted me to go on and enjoy the rest of my life.
+When I was younger, I remember my mom saying to me that when she died, it would be ok to feel sad, but the best thing I could do for her is to not feel sad too long, because although she would be dead, I would still be alive, and she wanted me to go on and enjoy the rest of my life.
 I'm so glad she said that to me.
 If you think about it, don't you feel that every person would wish the same for their loved one?

 If you completely forget everything you have ever heard about how people or society may have said you are "SUPPOSED" to handle the loss of someone, including feeling sad, if you really loved someone and you think about all the happy experiences you had with them, which are still in your mind forever, isn't it more truthful to yourself to feel happy when you think about the happy experiences?
 Wouldn't that person want you to have a happy rest of your life?
 Wouldn't being positive be more healthy for you?
 Wouldn't it be more loving to you and those around you?
 I invite you to consider if my mom had good advice that might be useful for you as well.